AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 ![upload icon](../images/rtml/upload.png)

-Next, change the `model_path` string value in the *RTML Authoring* notebook to match your ONNX model name.
+Next, change the `model_path` string value in the *Real-time ML* notebook to match your ONNX model name.
 Once complete, run the *Set model path* cell and then run the *Upload your model to RTML Model Store* cell.
 Your model location and model ID are both returned in the response when successful.

 ![uploading own model](../images/rtml/upload-own-model.png)